Aashishsharma/Learnings/Design System/Design-System.md

 Fault models
 1. Response failure - server fails to respond to client's request
 2. Timeout failure - server response longer than the timeout threshold
 3. Crash failure - server went down

+Use monitoring system (Dynatrace/ AWS monitoring services) to detect faults

+**3. Recovery**
+For stateless recovery - just restart failed pods/nodes or spin up new pods/nodes (K8 doeas this by default)
+For stateful recovery -